music-suite/music-suite/docs/src/User-Guide.md

 ## Soloists

-The solo/tutti component is useful when working with concertante scores.
+Each part has a @[solo] component, which is either `Solo` or `Tutti`.
+This is useful when working with concertante scores.

-@[Solo]

 ```music+haskell
 (parts' .~ solo violin $ pseq [c,d,e,f,g,a,g,e,ds,e,cs,d,b,bb,a,ab] |/ 16)